rschlaefli/19fs-dspa-project/README.md

 ![](reports/architecture-overview-v3.png)

-TODO: reformulate

-The producer reads the provided social network streaming files and writes them to Kafka.
-These Kafka topics are separately consumed and processed in a Flink application.
-The outputs of the three tasks are written to Kafka.
-A small Web UI is provided which helps visualizing the results.
-For convenience we provide everything within a Dockerized environment but the different parts could also be run in a cluster.
+Kafka serves as the backbone for all of the computation in our streaming analytics application.
+Flink reads all of its data from three topics persisted in Kafka and writes its output to three additional topics.
+These are then consumed by the application frontend to prepare them for display in the web application.
+The Kafka input topics are created by the instances of the Kafka producer, which read the data from files and preprocess it as needed.
+For convenience we provide everything within a dockerized environment.
 More details about the architecture can be found in the reports. (see `/reports`)

-### Configuration of Analytics Task
-The three analytics task can be configured using the properties file:
-`social-network-analysis/src/main/java/ch/ethz/infk/dspa/config.properties`

-We suggest to use the default configuration because these parameters were tuned to produce reasonable results.

 ## Instructions